Japandi Style: The Timeless Trend That's Still Defining 2026

 Start With a Neutral Palette

 Think warm whites, soft grays, muted greens, and earthy browns.
-The key word is "muted" — nothing screams in a Japandi room.
+The key word is "muted", nothing screams in a Japandi room.
 Add depth through texture rather than color contrast.

-Choose Low-Profile Furniture
+Choose Low Furniture

 Japanese design favors low furniture that keeps sightlines open.
 A platform bed, a low coffee table, seating that doesn't tower over the room.
 This creates a sense of calm and spaciousness.